Baddum/Model418/doc/Quick-Start.md

     }

     // An instance of the associated Query.
-    // It will be used to query the file system protected function initQuery()
+    // It will be used to query the storage system, in this case the file system. protected function initQuery()
     {
         // Instance a FileQuery and set the folder that will be used for storage